andrewparry/wordez/README.md

 ## Addressing the Rubic
   * **README.md** - Completed the 6 criteria for the readme.
   * **Compiling and Testing** - Utilizes cmake and make, developed, built and tested succesfully on a Linux Ubuntu environment.
-While the project does compile and run in the Udacity VM, this instance of linux uses a GTK2 build of wxWidgets, the game runs sunccesfully but UI experience is not optimal.
-Attempting to install the GTK3.0 wxWidget libraries as a dependancy fails.
+While the project does compile and run in the Udacity Workspace VM, this instance of linux uses a GTK2 build of wxWidgets, the game runs sunccesfully but UI experience is not optimal.
+Attempting to install the GTK3.0 wxWidget libraries in the worspace fail.
   * **1. The project demonstrates an understanding of C++ functions and control structures.** Please review game.cpp file as an example of a class utilizing various control structures and broken down by functions.
   * **2. The project reads data from a file and process the data, or the program writes data to a file.** Please review dictionary.cpp class file, line 24, Dictionary::ReadWordFile, this function reads a file into a vector of words.
 Also the keyboard.cpp, line 94, Keyboard::ReadKeyboardFile function also reads in the keyboard layout and additinally uses istream to split lines into a vector of struct Keys (See keyboard.h, line 12 for the struct definition).
   * **3 The project uses Object Oriented Programming techniques.** The project is built upon classes as described in the project structure above.